 David had two daughters, Kaye and Whitney, with Janice Moore Nelson.
 While divorced, Janice and David remained friends and bonded over the love of their grandchildren.
 David loved the outdoors and would take his daughters to their farm to pick ‘maters and collect spring water.
 He also enjoyed taking them hiking, camping, boating, and fishing.
 He loved to ride his Harley and feel the breeze in what little hair he had left.
 He was intelligent, kind, funny, warm, and was like family to many people.

 David is preceded in death by his father, Charles Walter “Sheriff” Nelson and his sister, Margie West.
 He is survived by his mother, Ruth Roberts; his daughters Kaye Francis and Whitney Emch (Jeremy); his grandchildren, Madeline Francis, Elias and Evan Emch; his siblings Gary Nelson, Sherry Baxendale (Mickey), Diane McAllister, and Angela Strange; several very special nieces and nephews.

 The family will receive friends Monday July 29, 2019 at Davis Funeral Home in Harriman from 5:00 to 7:00 PM.
 A Celebration of Life service will follow at 7:00 PM with Bro.
 Dwight Bass officiating.

 In lieu of flowers the family requests donations be made to the Lewy Body Dementia Association or Bowers Elementary School, earmarked for Missy's Closet or the school garden.

-Davis Funeral Home, Harriman, is honored to serve the Nelson family.To send flowers to the family of Charles Nelson, please visit Tribute Store
+Davis Funeral Home, Harriman, is honored to serve the Nelson family.To send flowers to the family or plant a tree in memory of Charles Nelson, please visit Tribute Store